2014–15 NFL playoffs: NFC: Dallas Cowboys 24, Detroit Lions 20

 The reversed call turned out to be crucial.
 Detroit tried to force the Cowboys to go offside on fourth and 1, but failed to do so and were penalized five yards for delay of game.
 Now faced with fourth and 6, Detroit decided to punt, and Sam Martin, who had averaged 48 yards on his last three kicks, shanked the ball, sending it out of bounds after netting just 10 yards to the Cowboys' 41-yard line.
 Romo then led the Cowboys 59 yards in 14 plays for the game-winning score, converting a fourth down and two third downs along the way.
 Faced with fourth and 6 from the Detroit 42-yard line, Romo completed a 21-yard pass to tight end Jason Witten.
 The NFL later admitted that Suh was held on the play despite the game officials' no-call.
 Later on, Romo threw an incomplete pass on third and 7, but a defensive holding call on DeAndre Levy gave Dallas a first down on the Lions' 7-yard line.
 Two plays later, on third and 8, Romo finished the drive with a touchdown pass to Williams, giving the Cowboys their first lead of the game at 24–20 with 2:32 left in regulation.
 A few plays into Detroit's ensuing drive, Stafford lost a fumble that was recovered by Dallas rookie defensive end DeMarcus Lawrence.
 Instead of falling on the ball, he returned it and ended up fumbling it back to Detroit.
 The Lions got the ball back and drove into Cowboys territory, but on fourth and 3 on the Cowboys' 42-yard line, Lawrence redeemed himself and forced and recovered a fumble from Stafford, enabling the Cowboys to run out the rest of the clock.

 Stafford completed 28 of 42 passes for 323 yards and a touchdown, with an interception.
 Tate caught eight passes for 89 yards and a touchdown, while Johnson had five catches for 85 yards.
 Romo finished 19-for-31 for 293 yards and two touchdowns.
 Williams caught three passes for 93 yards and two scores.
 Murray rushed for 75 yards and a touchdown, while also catching three passes for 22 yards.

 This was the third postseason meeting between the Lions and Cowboys.
 Both teams split the prior two meetings.
-The last meeting was won by Detroit in the 1991 NFC Divisional playoffs for their only playoff win to date in the Super Bowl era.
+The last meeting was won by Detroit in the 1991 NFC Divisional playoffs which was their only playoff win in the Super Bowl era until 2023.